Tastefulventure

 With a Heavy Duty Kitchen Shears cut the round top side of the Lobster Tails lengthwise.

-Begin the cut with the bottom blade right under the shell, only cut the shell and not the meat.
+Begin the cut with the bottom blade right under the shell, it’s ok if you cut into the meat a bit.

 Proceed the cut down the center all the way to the base of the tale.